-- (91) The Chief Financial Officer, pursuant to the University's Asset Management Financial Rule, makes these procedures. - (92) UNE Representatives must observe these procedures in relation to University matters. - (93) These procedures operate as and from the Effective Date.
+- (92) The Chief Financial Officer, pursuant to the University's Asset Management Financial Rule, makes these procedures. - (93) UNE Representatives must observe these procedures in relation to University matters. - (94) The Head of Finance is the Policy Administrator and is authorised to make guidelines and supporting documents for the operation of these University Procedures.
+The guidelines and supporting documents must be compatible with the provisions of these Procedures. - (95) These procedures operate as and from the Effective Date.